 While the titles I've worked on are far too many to list, here's a short extract of titles for which my translations were instrumental:

 In my internship at VSI, I was taught the best practice of subtitling.
 I translated and subtitled TV shows, proofread other translations, created voice-over scripts and was taught the technical and organisational processes of audio recordings.
 I took a particular liking to subtitling as it combines the art of translation with the skill of finding the perfect spot for the subtitle to make the text fit in the frame the moment it is being said an with enough time for the viewer to read what's on screen.
 Every subtitle is its own little puzzle that wants to be solved.

 For a year and a half, I worked as a Project Specialist & Content Coordinator at Nintendo of Europe.
 Apart from translations for Nintendo's German, Austrian and Swiss websites, I also coordinated tasks with external partners and was the contact person for all inquiries regarding the German language websites.
-So if you need help getting your localization organized, let's talk!

 If you want to get in touch to talk about your translation project, here's how to go about it: